-Current Android One phones are also released with the promise of up to two years’ worth of operating system updates.
+Current Android One phones are also released with the promise of at least two years’ worth of operating system updates.
 These often introduce a whole swathe of new features, meaning you don’t have to rush out and buy new hardware to get a fresh smartphone experience.

 Android One makes it easier for software updates to be released in a timely manner.
 While not necessarily on day one of release like Pixel devices, Android One phones should, in theory, receive updates quicker than alternatives, thanks to using a stock Android interface that requires little customization.

-Manufacturers still need to make sure new versions of Android One work with their own hardware and software, such as Motorola’s Active Display or HTC’s Edge Sense.
+Manufacturers still need to make sure new versions of Android One work with their own hardware and software, such as Motorola’s Active Display.
 However, there isn’t an entire interface worth of software to be tweaked and quality-assured.

 Android One offers clean-looking software, although the odd manufacturer tweak or two is allowed.
 The Nokia 7.1, for example, has a custom camera app complete with the enhanced Pro mode.